Empire Airways

-Empire Airways was an airline based in Farmingdale, New York, USA.
+Empire Airways was an airline based in Farmingdale, New York, United States.
 It operated fixed-wing and helicopter charter services, as well as VIP, corporate shuttle, air ambulance and aircraft maintenance services.
 Its main base was Republic Airport.

 History

 The airline was established in July 2004 and plans to operate scheduled services from its base to Atlantic City for hotels and casinos.
 It was wholly owned by Partner Aviation Enterprises.
 In 2012 they closed their doors following hurricane Sandy.

 Fleet

 The Empire Airways fleet included the following aircraft (at June 2009):